 Picture this with me.
 You are at the grocery store in the milk section and the carton of eggnog just made its way out in public.
 The carton is just glowing like a halo floating above it behind chilled glass doors.
-It marks the start of the holidays, Christmas parties and family parties snuggled up at home!
+It marks the start of the holidays, Christmas parties and family parties snuggled up at home (or maybe just snuggled up at home these days)!
 And we all get excited!
+I know I sure do this every holiday!

 Canned lite coconut milk (or can use full fat): Use canned lite coconut milk for more creamy flavor.
-I like to use lite for my vegan egg nog and if your worried – it does not have a “Coconut” flavor after all the ingredients are blended together.
+I like to use lite for my vegan egg nog and if your worried - it does not have a “Coconut” flavor after all the ingredients are blended together.
 Also using lite cuts fat and calories😊.
-You can totally use full fat for an even thicker eggnog.
+You can totally use full fat for an even thicker vegan eggnog.

 Xylitol sugar or maple syrup: I prefer to use Xylitol sugar.
 It is low glycemic and contains less calories than regular sugar.
 Maple syrup can also be use in an equal amount to sweeten up the drink naturally.